March 8 2023

 How many applications will be approved?

-The number of applications the Conseil accepts varies based on the number of applications it receives, the evaluation of the artistic impact, relevance of the project and budget available.
+The number of applications the Conseil accepts varies based on the number of applications it receives, the evaluation of the artistic impact, relevance of the project and the financial capabilities of the Conseil.

 What types of applicants, projects, activity sectors and proposals are ineligible?

-- projects specifically related to film or web film production
+- Projects specifically related to film or web film production (including the screenwriting and post-production)

-- collectives working exclusively in variety arts or comedy
+- Collectives working exclusively in variety arts and/or comedy

 Ineligible applications will not be considered by the evaluation committee